 Financial Analyst Masters Degree

 The most common financial analyst Master’s degree is a Master of Business Administration (MBA), which a Master of Science in Finance (MSc Finance) being a distant second.
 Since MBA degrees are so common nowadays, employers typically judge their value based on the university (i.e., a Harvard MBA is worth much more than a school you’ve not heard of).
-Another popular option among financial analysts is to pursue certification or accreditation, such as CFI’s Financial Modeling and Valuation Analyst (FMVA) designation.
+Another popular option among financial analysts is to pursue certification, such as CFI’s Financial Modeling and Valuation Analyst (FMVA) designation.
 The program is 100% online and covers the most important financial analyst career skills such as strategic analysis, budgeting, forecasting, building Excel models, and creating presentations and dashboards.